michael-milette/moodle-filter_filtercodes/README.md

 * Inserting non-breaking spaces;
 * Tagging text as being in a different language;

-Usage of the {FilterCodes} tags requires no knowledge of HTML but might be important for sites wishing to comply with accessibility requirements.
+Usage of the FilterCodes tags requires no knowledge of HTML but might be important for sites wishing to comply with accessibility requirements.

 IMPORTANT: This STABLE release has been tested on many Moodle sites.
 Although we expect everything to work, if you find a problem, please help by reporting it in the [Bug Tracker](https://github.com/michael-milette/moodle-filter_filtercodes/issues).